If you run into a problem with Camo, please make sure you're using the latest version: use

 Simple adapters like these tend not to cause any problems.

-Sorry!
-Camo Studio on your Mac keeps track of settings, so if a setting breaks it, reconnecting the phone will break it again.
-The solution until we fix this is to reset your Camo Studio preferences.
+Camo Studio keeps track of your settings on your Mac or PC, so if a setting breaks it, reconnecting the phone will break it again.
+The solution is to reset your Camo Studio preferences.